timothyylim/imperial-exam-solutions/M2-Computer-Systems/2015-M2-sols_KS.md

 3. **Memory Operands:** operand is stored in a memory address location.

-Immediate addressing is the fastest because it doesn't require any look-up (although the other operand is usually a register or memory address then, I think) but register addressing is faster than memory addressing because it doesn't require any memory.
+Immediate addressing is the fastest because it doesn't require any look-up (although the other operand is usually a register or memory address then) but register addressing is faster than memory addressing because it doesn't require any memory.
 For more information and examples see slides 14-20 of [Pentium Architecture: Registers & Addressing Modes](http://www.commsp.ee.ic.ac.uk/~kkleung/Computer_Systems_2015/5_Pentium1-2.ppt) or check out this [page](http://www.tutorialspoint.com/assembly_programming/assembly_addressing_modes.htm).

 **(iii.)**